 Archiving – the origins & the future

-Today, data archiving is the norm and a best practice for organizations of all sizes, public and private, in and outside regulated industries.
+Today, enterprise information archiving is the norm and a best practice for organizations of all sizes, public and private, in and outside regulated industries.
 But how did it all begin?
-As a data archiving company, we were eager to explore how archiving has evolved from cuneiform tablets and papyrus to AI-assisted cloud data archiving software.
+As an archiving company, we were eager to explore how archiving has evolved from cuneiform tablets and papyrus to AI-assisted cloud archiving software.
 To understand the present and prepare for the future, we first need to take a journey into the past, all the way to the first archives.